ourcodingclub/ourcodingclub.github.io/_tutorials/modelling.md

 __Check out the summary output.
 It looks like the probability of a pine tree enduring damage from weevils does vary significantly based on the block in which the tree was located.__ The estimates you see are not as straightforward to interpret as those from linear models, where the estimate represents the change in _Y_ for a change in 1 unit of X, because binomial models are a type of __logistic regression__ which relies on log odd ratios - but we won't get into details here.
 Greater estimates still mean bigger influence of your variables, just keep in mind that it's not a linear relationship!
 And finally, you won't get a R squared value to assess the __goodness of fit__ of your model, but you can get at that by looking at the difference between the `Null deviance` (variability explained by a null model, e.g. `glm(damage_T_F ~ 1)`) and the `Residual deviance`, e.g. the amount of variability that remains after you've explained some away by your explanatory variable.
 In short, the bigger the reduction in deviance, the better a job your model is doing at explaining a relationship.

 __We have now covered the basics of modelling.
-Next, you can go through <a href = "https://ourcodingclub.github.io/2017/03/15/mixed-models.html" target="_blank">our tutorial on mixed effects models</a>, which  account for the structure and nestedness of data.
+Next, you can go through <a href = "{{ site.baseurl }}/tutorials/mixed-models/index.html" target="_blank">our tutorial on mixed effects models</a>, which  account for the structure and nestedness of data.
 You can also check out a couple of other tutorials on modelling to further your knowledge:__

 - [General and generalised linear models, by Germán Rodríguez](http://data.princeton.edu/R/linearModels.html).
 - [Regression modelling in R, by Harvard University](http://tutorials.iq.harvard.edu/R/Rstatistics/Rstatistics.html).